Links are sprinkled towards the end of your reading.

 Monthly Moment Rest Suggestions

-~ Each month, get quiet and examine your previous month with our Monthly Review SOULutions Guide and Worksheet.
+~ Take 30-min or more each month to examine your previous month with our Monthly Moment Review SOULution Worksheet.

-~ Pray aloud (listen + talk to God).
-Use the Lectio Divina practice to go through the Psalms or any preferred Scriptural passage.
+~ Use the Lectio Divina practice to go through a Psalms or any preferred Scriptural passage for focused prayer (speaking + listening).

 ~ Donate excess toys and outgrown clothes to a friend or to an organization.